canari-dev/Trades-Dynamics-with-Deutsche-Boerse-A7/README.md

 DateAndTime.py, PricingAndCalibration.py, Clustering.py, TradeFlesh.py, SetUp.py

-Here is the kind of graph that you can generate.
+Here are the kind of graph that you can generate.
 (More details in the Jupyter Notebook)

 Aggressivity Rating